SumoLogic/sumologic-documentation/docs/get-started/training-certification-faq.md

 **Micro Lessons:** access our growing, curated library of quick tutorials, short demos and best practices, learn something new in just minutes.
 Check out the **Learn New Skills** section from our **Training Portal** to access this content.

 **Recorded Live Training** did you miss a Cert Jam or a workshop?
-Watch recordings of past sessions, download the student lab guide and a copy of the slides
+Watch recordings of past sessions, download the student lab guide and a copy of the slides.

-## How do I register for a Self-Paced course?
+### How do I register for a Self-Paced course?

 1. Navigate to your course of interest.
 2. Select the course by clicking on it.